joakimsigvald/XspecT/README.md

 # XspecT: A fluent unit testing framework

-Framework for writing and running automated tests in .Net (8+) in a fluent style, based on the popular "Given-When-Then" pattern, built upon XUnit, Moq, AutoMock and AutoFixture.
+Framework for writing and running automated tests in .Net (10+) in a fluent style, based on the popular "Given-When-Then" pattern, built upon XUnit, Moq, AutoMock and AutoFixture.

-Whether you are beginner or expert in unit-testing, this framework will help you to write more descriptive, concise and maintainable tests.
+Whether you are beginner or expert in unit-testing, this framework will help you to write more descriptive, concise and maintainable tests with less code.

 ## Introduction